 In addition he regularly appears at coroner’s inquests in cases involving accidents at work, deaths in custody and deaths in hospitals.
 He is experienced in costs matters.

-Jonathan is the joint author with Robert Weir QC of the chapter on the liability of public authorities for Butterworths Personal Injury Litigation Service.
+Jonathan is the joint author with Robert Weir KC of the chapter on the liability of public authorities for Butterworths Personal Injury Litigation Service.

 Examples of work: